-Abstracting, conceptualising and creating new designs

-new conceptual design spaces.
+- Abstracting, conceptualising and creating new designs new conceptual design spaces.
 This design approach is advocated.
-The revolutionary designs of FFG-7 (and UK T42s and T22s) were not reconceptualised and maintained in the early 1990s, due to the Peace Dividend and the end of the Cold War.
-Combined with a new scientific age, a revolution in naval affairs (RNA) is in the offing.
-[5]
+The revolutionary designs of FFG-7 (and UK Type 42s and Type 22s) were not reconceptualised and maintained in the early 1990s, due to the peace dividend and the end of the Cold War.
+Combined with a new scientific age, a revolution in naval affairs (RNA) is in the offing.5 - Reconceptualising and redesigning existing classes and combinations/compositions of systems / capabilities / platforms.
+For example, the UK's HMS Ocean (L12) designed to commercial standards came in at the same mean unit cost of the Invincible-Class carriers built 20 years earlier.16 - Maintaining a regular refresh and build rate tempo.
+This approach requires a programme connecting design and conceptualisation if one is going to change from one generation to the next continuously.

-- 2. Reconceptualising and redesigning existing classes and combinations/compositions of systems / capabilities / platforms.
-For example, the U.K. ship HMS OCEAN (L12) designed to commercial standards came in at the same mean unit cost of the Invincible Class carriers built 20 years earlier.
-[16] - 3.
-Maintaining a regular refresh and build rate tempo.
-This approach requires a programme connecting design and conceptualisation if one is going to change from one generation to the next continuously. - 4.
-Spending much, much more (power-law increases in budgets) to maintain/preserve existing (obsolescent) design and build capabilities, e.g. the T45, the Zumwalt class, or Australia's Hobart Class.
-This approach is the risk the Australian Navy faces in a premature down-selection for SEA 5000, which was one of the reasons the Hunter Class variant of the T26 was chosen.
-However, by cost and BME, the Hunter Class remains a derivative of the FFG-7 and UK T42s. - 5.
-Stop and get off, as the U.K. Royal Navy appears to have done:

-Even if the T26 GCS were truly an innovative and impressive design, its prospects would be hobbled by the decision of the Cameron government to go back on its plan to buy 13 of them (replacing 19 T22 and T23 Frigates).
+- Spending much, much more (power-law increases in budgets) to maintain/preserve existing (obsolescent) design and build capabilities, e.g. the Type 45, the Zumwalt-Class, or Australia's Hobart-Class.
+This approach is the risk the Australian Navy faces in a premature down-selection for SEA 5000, which was one of the reasons the Hunter-Class variant of the Type 26 was chosen.
+However, by cost and BME, the Hunter-Class remains a derivative of the US's FFG-7 and the UK's Type 42. - Stop and get off, as the Royal Navy appears to have done.
+Even if the Type 26 GCS were truly an innovative and impressive design, its prospects would be hobbled by the decision of the Cameron government to go back on its plan to buy 13 of them (replacing 19 Type 22 and Type 23 frigates).
 Instead of purchasing eight anti-submarine versions and five general purpose versions, the government is now committed to buying just eight ASW frigates.
-This is fewer than a traditional ship class and that matters because you need to commission and build at least ten vessels to be able to assess their real abilities (to distinguish good, from poor, from average) and make appropriate improvements.
-[22]
+This is fewer than a traditional ship class and that matters because you need to commission and build at least ten vessels to be able to assess their real abilities (to distinguish good, from poor, from average) and make appropriate improvements.22